 Humans are the most successful animal if measured by the ability to control one’s environment, or extend lifespan, or the ability to adapt or invent.
 We have been so successful that it sometimes feels like we are something different all together, maybe an anomaly, maybe a higher power.
 We make things that look like nothing else we see in nature.
-We think up stuff that doesn’t exist (fiction) and perhaps most puzzling, things that can’t exist (a Mobius strip).
-Our physicality and mortality bring us back; prove to us that we are natural beings.
-However, we can avoid thinking about this most of the time and remain in our buffered experience of nature and upon which we depend.
+We think up stuff that doesn’t exist (fiction) and perhaps most puzzling, things that can’t exist (a perfect square, a Mobius strip).
+Our physicality and mortality bring us back; they prove to us that we are natural beings.
+However, we can avoid thinking about this most of the time and remain in our perceived separation and buffered experience of nature, an illusion upon which we depend.

 Have we gone too far?
 Not far enough?
 Almost certainly some of both.